-CampbellReith acted as lead consultant on this challenging project, managing and co-ordinating the Environmental Impact Assessment (EIA) process and acting as principle author and editor for the subsequent Environmental Statement as part of a wider multidisciplinary appointment.
+CampbellReith acted as lead consultant on this challenging project, managing and co-ordinating the Environmental Impact Assessment (EIA) process and acting as principal author and editor for the subsequent Environmental Statement as part of a wider multidisciplinary appointment.

 CampbellReith was instructed to provide a new access road and cycle/footway to service the regeneration of the main site and replace the old dilapidated private road.
 The new alignment included improvements to the junction at Horsebridge Hill to provide additional capacity.
-The new alignment has had to deal with a number of issues along its length including adjacent land ownership and access, sensitive hedgerows, existing fishing lakes and existing ditches and watercourses.
-Negotiations with the Highway Authority have seen adoption being secured under a Section 228 Agreement (Highways Act), required to establish a secure position for both the Client and Highway Authority with regards to untitled land ownership concerns.
+The new alignment has to deal with a number of issues along its length including adjacent land ownership and access, sensitive hedgerows, existing fishing lakes and existing ditches and watercourses.
+Negotiations with the Highway Authority have seen adoption being secured under a Section 228 Agreement (Highways Act), required to establish a secure position for both the client and Highway Authority with regards to untitled land ownership concerns.

 A detailed Flood Risk Assessment (FRA) has also been produced to support the Outline Planning Application which has included a area wide drainage study.

 CampbellReith was also responsible for the coordination of all existing services to the site and for negotiations with the utility suppliers over the size and cost of all new services required to support the development.